Reopening debate testing Biden’s ties with teachers unions

 The Biden administration says it hopes to accelerate openings by boosting funding and helping schools implement virus testing.
 Miguel Cardona, Biden’s pick for education secretary, has said he’s prepared to help reopen schools safely even if teachers have not all been vaccinated.

-Weingarten, of the AFT, said Biden’s proposed pandemic relief would go far getting schools opened.
+Weingarten, of the AFT, said Biden’s proposed pandemic relief would go far toward getting schools opened.
 But even if Congress approves it, she said, it could be months before schools receive it and make necessary fixes.
 Instead of scapegoating teachers, though, she said blame should fall to the Trump administration for failing to deliver vaccines sooner and to districts that have failed to update buildings for years.

 “There’s not a lot of trust for districts because we’ve had years and years of austerity budgets, and we know that the facilities are not what they should be,” she said.
 “It shouldn’t take a pandemic to fix ventilation systems.”